keerlu/keerlu.github.io/_posts/2018-07-17-wigner-function.md

-The Wigner function is a key player in the phase space reformulation of quantum physics, which I'm currently trying to learn about.
+The Wigner function plays a major role in the phase space reformulation of quantum physics, which I'm currently trying to learn about.
 I had very little intuition for what it was, other than some vague idea that it was a sort of probability-distribution-like thing, so I've been trying to fix that.

 First I wondered if going back to the [original paper (pdf)][wigner] would be helpful.
 Turns out no. Wigner states that 'one may build the following expression', plonks it on the page, and then adds this helpful footnote:
 <label for="mn-wigner" class="margin-toggle">&#8853;</label>